cloudmesh-community/book/chapters/data/mongodb.md

 **:mortar_board: Learning Objectives**

 * Introduction to basic MongoDB knowledge
-* Use of MOngoDB via PyMongo
+* Use of MongoDB via PyMongo
 * Use of MongoEngine MongoEngine and Object-Document mapper,
 * Use of Flask-Mongo